Supersonic-Sites/FinelyTunedTechnologies/content/services.md

         cta: contact
         desc: We are professionals here to help professionals.
 Automate your building and manage your property from wherever you are.
-Enjoy smart property access through video intercom with ButterflyMX technology.
+Enjoy smart property access through video intercom.
 This cloud-based software and touchscreen hardware provides secure, convenient, and affordable property access from a smartphone.
         subtitle: Commercial
         title: Commercial
         title_color: black